TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/contacts.md

 # Contacts

-List points of contact within TACC for the various codebases, respurces, etc. related to CEP.
+List points of contact within TACC for the various departments, systems, codebases and resources related to CEP.

 ---